10 Famous Law Books to Read Before University

 “Self-knowledge is like lost innocence; however unsettling you find it, it can never be ‘unthought’ or ‘unknown’.”

 Is it always wrong to lie?
 Can murder cases sometimes be justified?
-Questions like these dominate our lives, but often are addressed with little to no thought on a daily basis.
+Questions like these dominate our lives, but are often addressed with little to no thought on a daily basis.

 Published in 2010, Harvard professor, Michael J. Sandel, and his acclaimed book, Justice: What’s the Right Thing to Do? invites readers on a journey of moral reflection, encouraging us to think through and question the complexities of modern social dilemmas.